Finding the missing cause of headaches, dizziness, and facial pain

 How we may help a person like this is explained below.

 In the story above we revealed a woman who had a long journey into discovery.
 The discovery she wanted was what could be causing her terrible headaches.
 As you are reading this article, she may have a very similar story to yours.
 Years of searching and two dozen doctors later the discovery that she has upper cervical instability and the recommendation that she have neck fusion from at least C1 through C4 with no guarantees the surgery will work and certainly no going back if the surgery failed.
 To be clear, many people have successful cervical fusion surgeries, the people we see at our center are mostly trying to avoid fusion because of a poor prognosis for success.

 But how did this person get to the point of multi-segment fusion?
 Why wasn’t upper cervical instability revealed to her long before?

 The reasons why this condition goes undiagnosed by medical doctors and health care professionals are manifold including:

-- Headaches, even suboccipital and occipital ones, are a common innocuous.
-In other words the headaches themselves are not considered harmful and just one of many complaints.
+- Headaches, even suboccipital and occipital ones, are common innocuous.
+In other words, the headaches themselves are not considered harmful and are just one of many complaints.